 The number of available working places has been reduced due to the currently mandatory hygiene and distancing rules.

-Therefore, prior registration is required for every visit to the reading rooms.
+Therefore, prior reservation of a working place is required for every visit to the reading rooms.

 |Monday – Friday||09:00 – 17:00|